martibayoalemany/HTTP-file-downloading/README.md

 Checking the file downloading apis

-### Remarks
- * BeautifulSoup and mechanize only works with python 2.7

 ### Builds or installs the package
 ```
 # SDIST - Generates egg-info and dist/*.tar.gz , sdist uses distutils and setuptools